Full quantum theory of nonequilibrium phonon condensation and phase transition

-The phase behavior was studied in the case of a classical pumping field where the pump coupling $V_p=\sum_s F_s^*(t) a_s e^{-i\omega_s t}$ is featured by a broad spectrum $\langle F_s(t')F_s^*(t)\rangle =\frac{r}{2}\delta(t-t')$ with the single control parameter $r$ denoting the pumping rate \cite{zhang2019quantum}.
-However, the issue with the incoherent classical pumping is that it is qualitatively similar to an external source at an infinitely high temperature.
-The only free parameter is the coupling.
-As we have discussed, the coupling influences only quantitatively the fraction of the condensate rather than the condition of the initiation of the phase transition in the large-$N$ (large molecule number) limit.
+The phase behavior was studied in the case of a classical pumping field \cite{zhang2019quantum}, where the pump coupling $V_p=\sum_s \left(F_s^*(t) a_s e^{-i\omega_s t}+\mathrm{h.c.}\right)$ is featured by a broad spectrum $\langle F_s(t')F_s^*(t)\rangle =\frac{r}{2}\delta(t-t')$ with the control parameter $r$ denoting the pumping rate.
+However, the issue with the classical pumping field is that it is qualitatively similar to an external source at an infinitely high temperature in that the emission and absorption rates are the same in a microprocess.
+The only parameter describing such classical pumps is the pumping rate $r$.
+Since the key to determine the phase transition is the comparison of the pump particle density with that of the bath, this requires a quantum description of not only the bath but also the pump.
+By treating the pump classically, all modes obtain the same gaining rate due to the pump regardless of the number of phonons already on the modes.
 Therein many of the critical properties at low temperatures and near the transition are erased.
-For instance, the critical energy supply at which the condensation emerges, in this situation, approaches zero in the large-$N$ limit: $r=\frac{\phi}{D+1}(1+\frac{\phi}{\chi})\xrightarrow{D\rightarrow \infty}0$.
-The meaning of it is that the condensate phonons at the lowest mode start to accumulate from the zero pumping and increase with the pumping field until saturation.
-As shown in Fig.~\ref{Fig2} and Fig.~\ref{Fig3}, the condensation will emerge regardless the types of irradiating energy but the transition to the condensation phase becomes a continuous crossover with no real distinction between the phases in this case.
+For instance, the critical energy supply at which the condensation emerges, in this situation, approaches zero in the large-$D$ limit: $r=\frac{\phi}{D+1}(1+\frac{\phi}{\chi})\xrightarrow{D\rightarrow \infty}0$.
+It means that the condensate phonons at the lowest mode start to accumulate from the zero pumping and increase with the strength of the pumping field until saturation.
+It can be further shown that the fraction of the condensation in the large-$D$ limit is roughly $\dfrac{r/\phi}{ r/\phi+\bar n_s}$.
+As shown in Fig.~\ref{Fig2} and Fig.~\ref{Fig3}, the condensation will emerge regardless the types of irradiating energy, but the transition to the condensation phase is a continuous crossover with no real distinction between the ``phases" in this case [Fig.~\ref{Fig3}].